Alasterer/CO2_traffic_light/README.md

 DIY CO2 sensor with the following features:
   * CO2 sensor (Telaire T6713) for measuring real air CO2 content (it is not a equivalent CO2 sensor)
-  * 7-segment display to show current CO2 measurement in ppm (unit for CO2)
+  * 7-segment display (TM1637, 4 digits) to show current CO2 measurement in ppm (unit for CO2)
-  * RGB LED as traffic light to show the current air quality assessment
+  * RGB LED (WS2812B) as traffic light to show the current air quality assessment
     * 0 to 1600 ppm: green light, air quality is good
     * 1600 to 2200 ppm: yellow light, air quality could be better, please air the room
-    * above 2200 ppm: red light, air quality is bad, concentration problems could occur above this threshold, air room as soon as possible
+    * above 2200 ppm (max for sensor is 5000 ppm): red light, air quality is bad, concentration problems could occur above this threshold, air room as soon as possible
   * button with 2 functions:
     * short press (< 1 s): change brightness of RGB LED and 7-segment display.
 Useful to adjust brightness for use at night or with direct sunlight.
     * long press (>= 10 s): start and perform calibration of CO2 sensor (Telaire T6713).
 Calibration takes about 7 to 8 minutes to complete.